This residency supports a New Zealand artist to live and work in Berlin at the Künstlerhaus Bethanien for up to twelve months from October 2018.

 Other expected benefits include:

 The residency is offered for 12 months from October 2018.

 The residency provides:

 You must have health insurance.
 The cost of this and any additional expenses must be met by you.

 The International Studio Programme at the Künstlerhaus Bethanien, one of the largest and most prestigious international residency programmes, provides:

 Read more about the International Studio Programme at the Künstlerhaus Bethanien website.

-Previous recipients of the residency are Peter Robinson, Michael Stevenson, Ronnie van Hout, Mladen Bizumic, Sara Hughes, Alicia Frankovich, Ben Cauchi and Greg Semu.
+Previous recipients of the residency are Peter Robinson, Michael Stevenson, Ronnie van Hout, Mladen Bizumic, Sara Hughes, Alicia Frankovich, Ben Cauchi, Greg Semu and Oscar Enberg.

 In your application:

 You must provide the following as support material for your application: